promotedai/ios-metrics-sdk/README.md

 Our client library is available for iOS 11+, and works with both Swift and Objective-C apps.

+Special thanks to [Wendy Lu](https://www.linkedin.com/in/wendyluwho/) for expert review.

 ## App Privacy

 Pursuant to [Apple's app privacy questions](https://developer.apple.com/app-store/app-privacy-details/), Promoted's logging library collects the following kinds of data: